jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/05-Iterations.md

 ### !question

-    Given a string or an array of characters and a target character, return true if every other character (starting from index 0) matches the target, or false if not.
+    Given a string or an array of characters `chars` and a target character `target`, return true if every other character (starting from index 0) in `chars` matches `target`, or false if a character does not match.

 ```js